 That’s why Senators Udall and Heinrich and Representative Lujan need to keep hearing from all us who are working persistently and passionately to protect Greater Chaco from fossil fuels.

 If you have a minute, give Senators Udall and Heinrich and Representative Lujan a call, send a letter over their websites, share a Facebook note, or even fire off a Twitter message.
-Definitely thank them for their leadership in speaking out, but urge them to step up to defend all of Greater Chaco from the threat of the fracking industry and President Trump’s pro-fossil fuel agenda.
+Definitely thank them for their leadership in speaking out, but urge them to step up to defend all of Greater Chaco from the threat of the fracking industry and President Trump’s pro-fossil fuel agenda, including cancelling the upcoming March 8 2018 Oil and Gas Lease Sale in New Mexico.

 Tell Senators Udall and Heinrich and Representative Lujan to push back hard against more broken promises.
 Here’s their info: